Donegal Catch Irish caught Whiting, Green Isle corn and bacon chowder

 salt and ground black pepper

-4 Donegal Catch Natural Whiting Fillets
+4 Donegal Catch Natural Haddock Fillets

 100 grams Green Isle Frozen Sweetcorn